squarejellyfish/python-minesweeper-solver/README.md

 It can play the game from the beginning, or finish the already started game.

-**Note: The top left corner cell must be covered when run in the middle of the game**
+`NOTE: The top left corner cell must be covered when run in the middle of the game`

-The solver can solve multiple times if user specify the time using `-t`.
+Game can be automatically restart and solve multiple times if `-t` is used.
 Statistics will be shown after all games are finished.

 ## **OPTIONS**